AppsFlyerSDK/AppsFlyerBannerGenerator/readme.md

 - [License](#license)

 # Introduction
 The AppsFlyer Web-to-App Banner Generator allows you to easily create a mobile app promotional banner on your webpage.
 This banner will be displayed to your mobile web users, inviting them to download your mobile app.
-Using OneLink deferred deep linking, users who click on the link will be send to the right environment for their device.
-Users who do not have the app installed will first be sent the correct app store for their operating system.
-When the app is installed, OneLink opens the app to the optimal place, page or state in the app.
+Using OneLink deferred deep linking, users who click on the link will be sent to the right environment for their device.
+Users who do not have the app installed will first be sent to the correct app store for their operating system.
+When the app is installed, OneLink opens the app in the optimal place, page or state.

 <p align="center">
   <img src="img/sample.png" width="350"/>